-The University of Illinois Derivatives Use Policy, which was approved by the Board of Trustees in July 2010 and updated November 2014, specifies that the University's exposure to an individual counterparty is measured by the Net Termination Exposure (NTE).
-The Prairieland Energy, Inc., (PEI) board of directors approved a PEI-specific derivatives use policy at their October 20, 2014, meeting (The PEI Policy).
+(32) The University of Illinois Derivatives Use Policy, which was approved by the Board of Trustees in July 2010 and updated November 2014, specifies that the University's exposure to an individual counterparty is measured by the Net Termination Exposure (NTE).
+The Prairieland Energy, Inc. (PEI) board of directors approved a PEI-specific derivatives use policy at their October 20, 2014, meeting (The PEI Policy) and updated December 2017.
 The PEI Policy is similar to the University policy but also provides requirements for physical delivery transactions (which apply to the PEI forward purchase contracts).
 This report provides information on the University's financial position and potential obligations should there be an early termination of any or all of its existing financial and physical derivative transactions, including positions held by PEI.
 A copy has been filed with the secretary of the Board.

-Fuel Commitment Summary Report
+Fuel Commitment Summary

-(33) This report was presented by the University Office of Enterprise Services, Office of Business and Financial Services.
-A copy has been filed with the secretary of the Board.
+(33) This report was presented by System Utilities, Prairieland Energy, Inc. A copy has been filed with the secretary of the Board.